Predicting Human Intentions from Motion Only: A 2D+3D Fusion Approach: Related Work

 One common aspect of both (early) activity recognition and action prediction is that contextual information is frequently used to perform the classification.
 Indeed, once the objects present in a scene are detected, the object-object or object-person relationship can be modelled by several probabilistic architectures (\eg, graphical models \cite{Amit:ACCV14,FZ:CVPR14,Li:PAMI14} or topic models \cite{Koppula,Pei:2011}).
 Among the works which directly model the context inside the algorithms, some of them deal with the prediction of future trajectories of moving objects (vehicles or pedestrian) \cite{Kitani,Walker,YamaguchiCVPR11,Xie:2013} by estimating the spatial areas over which such objects will most likely pass with respect to those which are excluded by this passage (\eg, car circulations over sidewalks \cite{Walker}).

-In this paper, unlike all the aforementioned works, we are not classifying actions from their very first beginning, but we aim at predicting \emph{intention from motion}, a brand new challenge in action prediction consisting in recognizing (\ie, anticipating) different intentions which finalize the same class of motor act, distilling from it the discriminative motion patterns characterizing the specific intention, while fully neglecting any contextual information.
+In this paper, unlike all the aforementioned works, we are not classifying actions from their very first beginning (e.g., \cite{Ryoo,Hoai}) nore exploiting the future action to boost the performance \cite{Torralba:15,Fermuller}.
+Differently, we aim at predicting \emph{intent from motion}, a brand new challenge in action prediction consisting in predicting intents which finalize the same class of motor act.
+We distill from it the discriminative motion patterns characterizing the specific intent, while fully neglecting any contextual information (as opposed to \cite{Amit:ACCV14,Koppula,Walker}).